spillz/EViews_VScode/README.md

 ### 0.2.0

 Intellisense and hover for definitions.
 Integrates with EViews webhelp but provides short definitions in hover/completion resolvers for offline use

+### 0.2.1

+Basic signature help for commands, functions and methods